-Rooney will again collaborate with Oscar-nominated Irish auteur Lenny Abrahamson and Royal Court playwright Alice Birch (both of whom have worked on the production of Normal People) to produce the new series.
+Rooney has again collaborated with Oscar-nominated Irish auteur Lenny Abrahamson and Royal Court playwright Alice Birch (both of whom worked on the production of Normal People) to produce the new series.
 In a statement, the author said: ‘I am so pleased to be working with the team at Element, Lenny Abrahamson and the BBC to produce an adaptation of Conversations with Friends.’

-Here’s everything we know so far about the exciting adaptation…
+Here’s everything we know so far about the exciting Conversations with Friends adaptation…

 Set in Dublin, the novel, which Rooney wrote in just three months and was published when she was 26, follows a year in the life of 21-year-old protagonist Frances as she and her ex-girfriend Bobbi become increasingly involved in a complex ‘love quadrilateral’ with an older, sophisticated married couple, Nick and Melissa.
 The relationships inevitably become muddled, lines are blurred and hearts are broken as their four lives collide and make lasting impacts on each other.